The Wasserstein space of stochastic processes: The Wasserstein space of stochastic processes

-Using the concept of information process we can associate any filtered process to a unique element in $\CFP$: \begin{definition}[Associated canonical filtered processes] Let $\fp X\in\FP_p$, and let $\overline{\fp X}\in\CFP_p$ be given by \eqref{eq:CFP} with $\bar{\mu}:=\Law(\ip_1 (\fp X))$, or, according to Lemma \ref{lem:unfoldprops.measures}, equivalently
+Using the concept of information process we can associate to an arbitrary filtered process a unique element in $\CFP$: \begin{definition}[Associated canonical filtered processes] Let $\fp X\in\FP_p$, and let $\overline{\fp X}\in\CFP_p$ be given by \eqref{eq:CFP} with $\bar{\mu}:=\Law(\ip_1 (\fp X))$, or, according to Lemma \ref{lem:unfoldprops.measures}, equivalently

 We call $\overline{\fp X}$ the \emph{canonical filtered process associated to} $\fp X$. \end{definition}